Chief Executive Officer

 Michelle Biehler - O.T.
 Reg.
 (Ont.)
 Occupational Therapist

-Director, ACCESS and Health Records
+Director, Privacy and Health Records

 Michelle is the Director of ACCESS and Health Records at CTN.
 In this role she provides leadership and guidance for CTN’s intake and service navigation functions.
 She also is responsible for CTN’s shared electronic client record and serves as the organization’s Privacy Officer.